This page shows you how to get started with Cloud Code.

 - Click 'Run' .
 This brings up the 'Edit configuration' window.

 - Choose a region for your deployment platform.
 This quickstart uses the default platform option, 'Cloud Run (fully managed)', as the 'Deployment Platform'.

 - Click 'Run'.

-- View your running app by following the URL displayed in the output window.
+- View your running service by following the URL displayed in the output window.

-You can also view the status of your application (metrics, revision details, and more) by following the logs URL displayed in the output window.
+You can also view the status of your service (metrics, revision details, and more) by following the logs URL displayed in the output window.

 Viewing resource status

-To view the status of your running application's resources, follow these steps:
+To view the status of your running service's resources, follow these steps: